 On the other hand, baingan masala has no masala stuffing in it.
 So although brinjals in the baingan masala recipe are vertically slit yet, they aren’t stuffed.

 Secondly, brinjals in the brinjal masala recipe need to be shallow fried.
-So, yes, first shallow fry your brinjals & then cook in the masala curry.
+So, first, shallow fry your brinjals & then cook in the masala curry.

 The process in bharva baingan is entirely in contrast.
 There’s no masala curry to cook stuffed brinjals.
 Instead, add cooking oil & water, cover the lid or blow 4-5 whistles in a pressure cooker.
 That’s it.
 Your bharva baingan is ready.

-Now that we know the difference between them let’s show you how to cook.
-We will begin with the item list & then proceed to the making process.
-Here we go.
+Now that we know the difference between them, let’s show you how to cook.
+However, before we begin with the ingredients and steps, let’s first look at the pre-preparations one must do.

 - Wash, clean & slit brinjals vertically.